Israeli strikes kill 38 people in Gaza's Khan Younis and 3 journalists in southern Lebanon

 Lebanese health officials reported another day of intense airstrikes and shelling Thursday, which they said killed 19 people over 24 hours and raised the overall Lebanese death toll to 2,593 since October 2023.

 Shurafa reported from Deir Al-Balah, Gaza Strip.
-Associated Press journalist Mohammed Zaatari contributed from Hasbaya, Lebanon.
+Associated Press journalists Mohammed Zaatari in Hasbaya, Lebanon and Adam Schreck in Jerusalem contributed reporting.

 Credit: AP